globalizejs/globalize/README.md

 between them.
 </p>
 <p>
-So, it seems it is not useful to define cultures by their language alone.
+So, it does not seem useful to define cultures by their language alone.
 Nor is it useful to define a culture by it's country alone, as many countries have many official languages, spoken by sizable populations.
 Therefore, cultures are defined as a combination of the language and the country speaking it.
 Each